 When I asked the owner of the guest house we were staying at what this fascinating creature was, I was shocked with her response.
 She didn’t know.
 She had lived there since 2008 but had no idea what the name of the creature was and had no interest in knowing.
 Her response was one that made me realize how important it is not to get jaded by “everyday” occurrences and instead look at each day with wide eyed wonder and fascination.

-Upon my return to Canada, I researched this insect and found out that it is called an Italian Hawk Moth and that it commonly gets confused as a member of the Hummingbird family.
-In digging more in my research, I also discovered that these moths are considered to be a good omen in Italy and Malta because a swarm of them were observed crossing the English Channel towards England on the day of the D-Day landings in 1944.
-What an awesome thing to discover.
+Upon my return to Canada, I researched this insect and found out that it is called an Italian Hawk Moth.
+It commonly gets confused as a member of the Hummingbird family.
+In digging more in my research, I also discovered that these moths are considered to be a good omen in Italy and Malta.
+This is because a swarm of them were observed crossing the English Channel towards England on the day of the D-Day landings in 1944.
+What an awesome thing to discover. https://lifeinitaly.com/italian-hawk-moths/

 That gift of awe and insight given to me by that tiny Italian moth will stay with me forever.
 It has made me realize how much I take for granted and how important it is to allow awe into my life each and every day.
 Here is to each and every one of us exercising our “awe” muscles each and every day.